 Aluminium is tremendously versatile, as seen in Atlantic Eagle's change to Brandaris II, from open RIB (like Shearwater) to a RIB with winch and wheelhouse.

 New Ocean Dynamics jet RIBs of Shearwater’s size and class are around £200,000 depending on their spec.
-It's very rare to find them second-hand but the manufacturer tells us that if you can they're around half that.
+It's very rare to find them second-hand but the manufacturer tells us that if you can they're around £75,000-£100,000 +.
 Shearwater’s cousins working with the MOD approach an eye boggling £500,000 due to their technical spec – lots of very expensive toys.

 Shearwater's shiny new engine was put in at the end of the 2015 season and with just two seasons' hours on the clock she's just getting nicely run in and you shouldn't be needing to replace that any time soon.
 She was pretty quick with the first engine but with the new one and a change in jet intake grill she's going better than ever.
 She's always been extremely economical on fuel for her size and the new engine and intake grill have improved that further.
 She also has a nice useful lot of spares so that you can change things before they need it.